cartesi/docs/cartesi-rollups/core-concepts/optimistic-rollups.md

 Cartesi's architecture specializes in app-specific rollups(appchains).
 Each dApp has its dedicated rollup for off-chain computation, enhancing scalability and performance.

-## Introduction Dave — an interactive fraud-proof system
+## Introducing Dave — an interactive fraud-proof system

 [Dave](https://github.com/cartesi/dave) is Cartesi's dispute resolution algorithm designed to address shortcomings in existing fraud-proof protocols.
 Traditional fraud-proof systems often face challenges such as delay attacks and vulnerability to Sybil attacks, where malicious nodes can disrupt operations by continuously challenging transactions or overwhelming honest validators.